 Regulatory Information - Advice Letters

-An Advice Letter is a document filed with the California Public Utilities Commission (CPUC) requesting review of SCE’s request to change its tariffs in a manner previously authorized by statute or CPUC order, to conform the tariffs to the requirements of a statute or CPUC order, to get CPUC authorization to deviate from its tariffs, or to propose a new product or service.
-A utility may seek a rate increase by means of an advice letter only if use of an advice letter for this purpose is authorized by statute or CPUC order.
+An Advice Letter is a document submitted to the California Public Utilities Commission (CPUC) requesting review of SCE’s request to change its tariffs in a manner previously authorized by statute or CPUC order, to conform the tariffs to the requirements of a statute or CPUC order, to request CPUC authorization to deviate from its tariffs, or to propose a new product or service.
+SCE may seek a rate increase by means of an advice letter only if use of an advice letter for this purpose is authorized by statute or CPUC order.

 The advice letter process provides a quick and simplified review of the types of utility requests that are expected neither to be controversial nor to raise important policy questions.

-Electric, gas, water, and telecommunication advice letters filed with the CPUC are categorized below based on their current status.
+Electric, gas, water, and telecommunication advice letters submitted to the CPUC are categorized below based on their current status.

 To receive additional information about the advice letter process, a copy of a protest, protest reply, comments to a draft resolution, or to be placed on SCE’s service list (i.e., General Order 96-B) to receive copies of any category of advice letter (e.g., electric, gas, water or telecommunication), click here.